Mass media in Nepal: Periodicals

 According to government figures, in 2003 Nepal had 3,741 registered newspapers of which 251 were published daily.
-Government-owned Gorkhapatra (Gorkha Journal) had the highest daily circulation at around 75,000.
+The Government-owned Gorkhapatra (Gorkha Journal) had the highest daily circulation at around 75,000.
 Most registered newspapers were published either weekly (1,304) or monthly (1,122).
 Most vernacular news media are regarded as having little credibility as a result of affiliations with political parties.